History of the Jews in the Balearic Islands: Uprising in 1435

-British Minorca
+British Menorca

-Minorca became an English possession in 1713, and willingly proffered an asylum to a number of Jewish families from African cities.
+Menorca became an English possession in 1713, and it willingly proffered an asylum to a number of Jewish families from African cities.
 A synagogue was soon erected in Mahón.
 The fact that Jews and Moors were settled there was sufficient reason for Spain to join with France to drive the English from the island.
-When the Duke of Crillon landed on the island (August, 1781), Jews, Greeks, and Moors, three thousand men in all, rose up and threatened the life of the Duke.
-After a short resistance, however, Mahon surrendered; and, with the English garrison, the Jews abandoned the city and the island.
+When the Duke of Crillon landed on the island in August 1781, Jews, Greeks, and Moors, three thousand men in all, rose up and threatened the life of the duke.
+After a short resistance, however, Mahón surrendered and with the English garrison, the Jews abandoned the city and the wholeisland.